llxor/aoc-2020/BENCHMARKS.md

 # Benchmarks:
-The following programs where compiled using the zig compiler using -O3.
+The following programs where compiled using the clang LLVM compiler using -O3.
 Timings were recorded using the Linux `time` command and are in **milliseconds**.

 | Day | Part 1 | Part 2 |
 |----:|-------:|-------:|